Feilner/homebridge-plc/README.md

 	http://homebridgeIp:8080/?push&db=2&offset=3&value=255

+**NOTE:** Chrome/Edge does at minimum two requests with different parameters resulting in some error messages.
+I recommend `Talend API Tester - Free Edition`

 # <a name='control'></a>Control of PLC accessories

 It´s also possible to control PLC accessories via HTTP `PUT` or `GET` operation.
 This might be useful for integration into other automation systems.